Learn How to Install and Setup SSH Server on Ubuntu Linux

 sudo apt-get install openssh-server

-This will install the SSH Server on Ubuntu Server.
+This will install the SSH Server on our Ubuntu System.

 Start SSH Server on Ubuntu